ryanpfalz/GPT-RAG/docs/GH-SETUP.md

 # Multi-Environment GitHub Setup

-This document outlines the steps to set up a multi-environment workflow to deploy infrastructure and services to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.
+This document outlines the steps to set up a multi-environment workflow to deploy infrastructure to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.

 # Assumptions:

 - This example assumes you're using a GitHub organization with GitHub environments
-- This example deploys the infrastructure in the same pipeline as all of the services.
 - This example deploys three environments: dev, test, and prod.
 You may modify the number and names of environments as needed.
 - This example uses [`azd pipeline config`](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo) to rapidly set up GitHub workflows and federated identity configuration for enhanced security.
 - All below commands are run as a one-time setup on a local machine by an admin who has access to the GitHub Repository and Azure tenant.